maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

                     string * genreSongs = getGenreSongs("HipHop", count);
                   }

-                  In this case, `genreSongs` will be pointing to the following:
+                  In this case, 'genreSongs' will be pointing to the following:
                   ["Killshot", "Takeover", "Ether"]
-                  The value of `count` will be updated to 3 because there are three "HipHop" songs on the playlist */ string * getGenreSongs(string genre, int &genreCount);</div>
+                  The value of 'count' will be updated to 3 because there are three "HipHop" songs on the playlist */ string * getGenreSongs(string genre, int &genreCount);</div>